yasuke0x0/v2-and-eth-blocks-subgraphs-with-local-node/README.md

 # Uniswap V2 Subgraph

-The goal is to index emitted events of the uniswap factory contract with a subgraph in a local graph node.
-This is a good example for a [new chain integration](https://thegraph.com/docs/en/new-chain-integration/) if a [network is not supported](https://thegraph.com/docs/en/developing/supported-networks/) by [The graph](https://thegraph.com/);
+The goal is to use a subgraph in a local Graph Node to index events emitted by the Uniswap Factory contract.
+This serves as a great example of how to integrate a new blockchain network that isn't yet supported by The Graph.

 This subgraph dynamically tracks any pair created by the uniswap factory.
 It tracks of the current state of Uniswap contracts, and contains derived stats for things like historical data and USD prices.